CrestApps/laravel-code-generator/README.md

 # An awesome code generator for laravel framework

-For full documentation please visit This is <a href="https://crestapps.com/laravel-code-generator/docs/1.0" target="_blank" title="Laravel Code Generator Documentation">CrestApps.com</a>
+For full documentation please visit <a href="https://crestapps.com/laravel-code-generator/docs/1.0" target="_blank" title="Laravel Code Generator Documentation">CrestApps.com</a>

 ## Introduction

-Clean code generator for Laravel framework that will save you time!
-This awesome tool will help you generate views, controllers, routes, migration or request forms!
-The source code of this project can be found at GitHub
+A clean code generator for Laravel framework that will save you time!
+This awesome tool will help you generate resources like views, controllers, routes, migration or request form!

 ## Features

+* Customizable templates to enable you to change the standard look and feel of your application.
 * Create standard CRUD controllers with standard or form-request validation.
 * Create model.
 * Create named routes.
 * Create standard CRUD views.
 * Create Form-Request
-* Customizable view’s templates to enable you to change the standard look and feel of your application.
-* Create layouts.
+* Create layouts for your views.
 * Create languages/Locale files.
+* Json support to define your fields.